Glendale must process nixed hotel worker wages initiative, judge says | Phoenix New Times

 Audio By Carbonatix

-The initiative proposes a $20-per-hour minimum wage baseline for hotel and event center employees and outlines details for yearly pay increases and overtime earnings, among other provisions.
+The proposed law establishes a $20-per-hour minimum wage baseline for hotel and event center employees and outlines details for yearly pay increases and overtime earnings, among other provisions.
 It would cover employees of any hotel within city boundaries as well as workers at event centers larger than 20,000 square feet.
 This includes concert halls; stadiums, such as State Farm Stadium, the home of the Arizona Cardinals; and convention centers.

 click to enlarge the exterior of maricopa county superior court